kanzodotjava/RefugeeLINK/Doc/use-Cases/uc023/userCase023.md

-Use Case: UC023 - Apply to Mentorship
+# Use Case: UC023 - Select a Mentor

-Actors:
+## Actors:

-- Refugee
+1. Refugee (primary actor)
-- Mentor

-Description:
-This use case describes the process by which a refugee applies for mentorship after viewing available mentors within the RefugeeLink app.

-Preconditions:
+## Preconditions:

-- The refugee user has logged into their RefugeeLink account.
+1. The refugee is registered and logged into their RefugeeLink account.
-- The refugee user has accessed the "View Available Mentors" section of the RefugeeLink app and selected a mentor's profile to initiate the application process.
+2. The refugee has navigated to the "View Available Mentors" section within the RefugeeLink app.

-Flow of Events:
+## Flow of Events:
-1. The refugee user selects a mentor from the list of available mentors.
+1. Refugee Views Mentor Profiles: The refugee navigates to the section of the app dedicated to viewing available mentors.
+The system displays profiles of available mentors.
-2. The app displays the selected mentor's profile, including essential information such as name, occupation, language proficiency, and availability.
+2. Display Mentor Details: Each mentor's profile includes key details such as the mentor's name, area of expertise, languages spoken, and availability.
-3. The refugee user reviews the mentor's profile and decides to initiate the mentorship application process.
-4. The app presents an application form for the refugee user to fill out.
-5. The application form includes fields for providing a brief introduction about the refugee and explaining why they are seeking mentorship.
-6. The refugee user fills out the application form with the required information.
-7. After completing the application form, the refugee user submits the application.
-8. The
+3. Refugee Filters Mentors: If desired, the refugee applies filters or uses search criteria to narrow down the list of mentors based on specific preferences such as area of expertise, language proficiency, or availability.
+4. Refugee Selects a Mentor: The refugee browses through the filtered mentor profiles and selects one that aligns with their needs or interests.
+5. View Detailed Mentor Profile: Upon selection, the system displays more detailed information about the mentor, including a more comprehensive biography, specific areas of expertise, and possibly reviews or ratings from previous mentees.
+6. Initiate Contact or Note Interest: Depending on the app's functionality, the refugee either notes their interest in the mentor for future reference, initiates contact directly through the app, or prepares to apply for mentorship through a subsequent process.

+## Alternative Flows:

+1. No Mentors Match Criteria: If no mentors match the refugee's filtered criteria, the system displays a message indicating there are no mentors available that meet the specified requirements.
+The refugee is encouraged to adjust their search criteria or check back at a later time.

+## Postconditions:

+1. The refugee has successfully identified and selected a mentor they are interested in learning more about or contacting for potential mentorship.

+## Notes:

+1. This use case focuses on the selection and initial exploration of potential mentors, not on the application process for mentorship.
+2. Ensuring an intuitive and user-friendly interface for viewing and selecting mentors is crucial for facilitating successful connections between refugees and mentors.